Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 |:--:|
 | *Fig. 1: The example of applying the recursive cluster partioning as in the balanced binary tree.* |

-Since we are searching in the binary tree, the probability function for each node can be the sigmoid function.
+Since we are searching in the binary tree, the probability function for each node can be the sigmoid function as proposed in the original work of H-Softmax.

 > **Note:** Building a language model for a corpus of vocabulary size $$\lvert V \rvert = 10000$$ with a balanced binary tree will result in an overall entropy of $$H = - \sum_{w \in V} p(w) \log p(w) = - \sum_{w \in V} \frac{1}{\lvert V \rvert} \log \frac{1}{\lvert V \rvert} = - \log {\lvert V \rvert} \approx 13.3$$.
 However, if we consider the frequencies of words in the corpus, we may have a lower entropy.